 ON THIS PAGE: You will find out more about what factors increase the chance of developing MDS.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 A risk factor is anything that increases a person’s chance of developing a disease.
 Although risk factors often influence the development of MDS, most do not directly cause MDS.
 Some people with several risk factors never develop MDS, while others with no known risk factors do.
 However, knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

 The following factors may raise a person’s risk of developing MDS:

 Age.
 MDS occurs most often in people older than 60 and is less common in younger people.
 MDS is rare in children.